 - 1 The Perfect Budapest Itinerary in 4 Days

-- 1.1 Things to do in Budapest on Day 1: Explore the Buda Side and Relax at a Bathhouse (Or Two)
+- 1.1 4 Days in Budapest Itinerary Day 1: Explore the Buda Side and Relax at a Bathhouse (Or Two)

-- 1.2 Places to Visit in Budapest on Day 2: Central Market Hall, Ruin Pubs, and a River Cruise
+- 1.2 4 Days in Budapest Itinerary Day 2: Central Market Hall, Ruin Pubs, and a River Cruise

 - 1.3 What to do in Budapest on Day 3: Take a Day Trip!

-- 1.4 The Perfect End to Your 4 Days in Budapest: Brunch, Old Town, and Hero’s Square
+- 1.4 The Perfect End to Your 4 Days in Budapest Itinerary: Brunch, Old Town, and Hero’s Square

 - 4 Getting Around Budapest